(Cancer of the Testicle; Cancer, Testicular; Seminoma; Germinoma)

 - Ultrasound—a test that uses sound waves to find or examine tumors

-- Excisional biopsy—removal of testicular tissue to test for cancer cells
+- Excisional biopsy—removal of testicular tissue for examination under a microscope

 Once testicular cancer is found, tests may be done to find out if the cancer has spread and, if so, to what extent.
 These imaging tests of the body may include: